carlrafting/stewpot/readme.md

 └─┘ ┴ └─┘└┴┘┴  └─┘ ┴
 ```

-Stewpot is a curated collection of lightweight, interoperable packages for
+Stewpot is a project that consist of different packages for building systems
-building web applications in Deno.
-Each package represents a distinct part of
-the modern web stack: ui, feeds, routing, middleware, and more.
-Each package,
-combined like ingredients in a flavorful stew.
-Designed for composability,
-clarity, and minimalism.
+with Deno.
+UI, Web Feeds, Routing and Middleware is what there is so far, and
+more is coming as it usually goes.

 # Packages